scale-tone/food-trucks-engineering-challenge/README.md

 The list of facets and their possible values on the left sidebar is [generated dynamically](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/src/states/FacetsState.ts#L15), based on **CognitiveSearchFacetFields** config value and results returned by Cognitive Search.
 The type of each faceted field (and the way it needs to be visualized) is also detected dynamically [here](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/src/states/FacetState.ts#L49).

 The app doesn't have a backend as such.
 Instead, all requests to the underlying search index are proxied via [this set of Azure Function proxies](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/api/proxies.json#L1), where the Cognitive Search **api-key** is appended to each request.
 This ensures that the **api-key** is never exposed to the public and at the same time greatly simplifies the architecture.

+The decision to implement deployment via a script was heavily influenced by the need to pre-populate the search index with data (which needs to be re-formatted beforehand).
+If not for that, then all the required resources could instead be deployed with an [ARM template](https://github.com/scale-tone/food-trucks-engineering-challenge/blob/master/arm-template.json).

 ## Important note on authN/authZ